-MILLIMETER WAVE CHAMBER
+MILLIMETER-WAVE CHAMBER

-THE MILLIMETER WAVE CHAMBER is a rectangular anechoic chamber that is EMI-shielded and is used for testing small antennas (typically feed horns for reflector antennas) and small arrays from approximately 4-100 GHz.
-The chamber's interior dimensions are 30 ft length by 20 ft width by 18 ft height and a range length of 22 ft between the source antenna and antenna under test (AUT).
-To achieve good RF performance up to 100 GHz, the central portions of the walls, floor and ceiling are covered with unpainted 12-inch pyramidal absorber.
+THE MILLIMETER-WAVE CHAMBER is a rectangular anechoic chamber that is EMI-shielded and is used for testing small antennas (typically feed horns for reflector antennas) and small arrays from approximately 4 to 100 GHz.
+The chamber's interior dimensions are 30 feet long, 20 feet wide, and 18 feet high, and its range length is 22 feet between the source antenna and antenna under test.
+To achieve good RF performance up to 100 GHz, the central portions of the walls, floor, and ceiling are covered with unpainted 12-inch pyramidal absorber.
 Outside the central region, a blue-painted 8-inch pyramidal absorber is used.

-The AUT positioner is a polarization over elevation positioner mounted on a tower attached to a 24-inch manual linear slide along the boresight axis over an azimuth positioner.
-The AUT positioner is optically aligned to facilitate accurate measurements of millimeter wave antennas.
+The antenna-under-test positioner is a polarization-over-elevation positioner mounted on a tower attached to a 24-inch manual linear slide along the boresight axis over an azimuth positioner.
+It is optically aligned to facilitate accurate measurements of millimeter-wave antennas.
 A tracking laser interferometer is used in the optical alignment process to align the lower azimuth, slide, elevation, and polarization positioners.